shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The commotion woke up the rest of the goblins.
 A whole half dozen more goblins appeared out of the tents.

 “Bingo!”
-Siu readied his bow.
+Sui readied his bow.

-The goblins are stared at Siu’s clone, trying to figure out what to do from a distance.
+The goblins are stared at Sui’s clone, trying to figure out what to do from a distance.
 One goblin approached and realized it wasn’t real, and called it out to the other goblins.
 But he stepped too close to the strange goblin that the clone straight up murdered, and all of sudden that goblin wasn’t dead anymore.

 The strange goblin pulled out a dagger and stabbed the yelling goblin in the foot.
 It yelled out in pain.